anneadit/AzureMachineLearning-Project2/README.md

 # Operationalizing Machine Learning with Azure

-In this project we first configure an Auto ML experiment in Azure ML Studio on a bank marketing dataset with the aim of predicting if a certain individual will make a term deposit.
+In this project we first configure an Auto ML experiment in Azure ML Studio for a bank marketing dataset with the aim of predicting if a certain individual will make a term deposit.
 After the experiment has been completed, we deploy the best performing model to an Azure Container Instance and then consume the endpoint with a JSON payload.
-Afterwards, we create a automated pipeline using Azure SDK to do develop the same AutoML model, publish it, and then consume it.
+Afterwards, we create a automated pipeline using Azure SDK to develop the same AutoML model, publish it, and then consume it.

 ## Architectural Diagram